The Toro Company research snapshot

 Business qualityToro sells mission-critical turf, irrigation, underground construction, snow, landscape, and outdoor power equipment through brands and channels that support repeat professional use.High

-MoatThe moat comes from Toro and other trusted brands, dealer relationships, product breadth, service support, engineering know-how, and scale.
-Residential switching costs are lower.Medium-high
+MoatThe moat comes from Toro, Exmark, Ditch Witch, and other trusted brands, dealer relationships, product breadth, service support, engineering know-how, and scale.
+Residential switching costs are lower than Professional.Medium-high

-Technical trendThe stock is above the 50-day average near $92.52 and 200-day average near $86.83, but RSI near 48.65 indicates neutral momentum rather than a confirmed breakout.Medium
+Technical trendThe stock is below the 50-day average near $92.69 but above the 200-day average near $88.16, with RSI near 44.91 indicating softening rather than confirming momentum.Medium

-Risk levelKey risks include weather, Residential demand, tariffs, commodities, supply chain disruption, customer inventory, product quality, acquisition goodwill, debt, and lower market multiples.High
+Risk levelKey risks include weather, Residential demand, tariffs, commodities, supply chain disruption, customer inventory, product quality, acquisition goodwill, CEO transition execution, debt, and a full market multiple.High

 AI confidenceDescriptive confidence is high because filings and third-party data agree on the main figures.
 Forecast confidence is lower because cyclical demand and valuation drive the range.High data confidence

 Investment certaintyThe setup is medium certainty.
-Operational momentum is improving, but the margin of safety depends on sustained Professional growth and a successful Residential recovery.Medium
+Operational momentum is improving, but the margin of safety depends on sustained Professional growth, a clean CEO transition, and a Residential recovery at a full price.Medium

 TTC AI stock forecast